crd150/crd150.github.io/syllabus.md

 ## **Other Information**
 \

-Please see the full syllabus on the Canvas website for information regarding COVID related policies and resources, course communication, code of conduct, and grades.
+Please see the full syllabus on the Canvas website for information regarding student resources, course communication, code of conduct, and grades.

 <div style="margin-bottom:25px;">
 </div>